oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```cpp
 #include <sycl/ext/intel/ac_types/ac_fixed.hpp>
 ```
-> *IMPORTANT*: You must pass the  `-qactypes` option on Linux or the `/Qactypes` option on Windows to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
+> *IMPORTANT*: You must pass the  `-qactypes` option on Linux or the `/Qactypes` option on Windows to the `dpcpp` command when building your SYCL program in order to include `ac_types` header files on the include path and link against the AC type libraries.
 In this tutorial, the options are passed through the `src/CMakeLists.txt` file.

 ### Recommended Method for Constructing `ac_fixed` Numbers

-The compiler uses significant FPGA resources to convert double precision (and single precision) floating-point values to `ac_fixed` values.
+The compiler uses significant FPGA resources to convert floating point values to `ac_fixed` values.
 The kernel `ConstructFromFloat` in the function `TestConstructFromFloat` constructs an `ac_fixed` object from an accessor to a native `float` type.

 In contrast, the kernel `ConstructFromACFixed` in the function `TestConstructFromACFixed` constructs an `ac_fixed` object from an accessor to another `ac_fixed` object.
 This consumes far less area than the previous kernel.
 See the section on *Examining the Reports* below to understand where to look for this difference within the optimization reports.